 Evidence shows that life on Earth has evolved from the available environmental factors.
 We can see that different creatures have different abilities but an orca would not survive on land the same way a horse would not survive in the ocean.
-Wildlife imbalance usually happens when the environment of a particular wildlife is destroyed.
+Ecological balance may be disturbed due to the introduction of new species, the sudden death of some species, natural hazards or man-made causes.
 All animals have evolved in natural environments but the human species is the only one with an ability to completely transform the environment in its favor.
-From an evolutionary perspective it seems that it is not the most intelligent or the strongest species that survive but the ones who are most adaptable to the changes in their environment.
-It also seems that it is our duty to maintain a dynamic balance between all natural and man-made processes mainly because we have the ability to do so.
-It is our responsibility to create an environment that can support our species and at the same time maintain the necessary planetary ecological balance.
+From an evolutionary perspective it seems that it is not the most intelligent or the strongest that survive but the ones best suited at the time for the change in the environment.
+It also seems that it is desirable behavior on our part to maintain dynamic balance between all natural and man-made processes because it is vital for our survival.
+We now have the knowledge, the resources and technical capability to do so.
+If we are to leave a better world for all, we (Homo sapiens) have to focus our efforts on managing the environment in such a way that it can continue supporting our species, while maintaining and restoring the necessary ecological balance.

 Purpose vs. Function